cep21/cwopencensusexporter/README.md

  bucket them at the level of `stats.Record`.
 4. The layers of abstraction inside opencensus create unnecessary memory allocation that could be avoided with a system designed for CloudWatch's aggregation API.
+5. Open census buckets include the concept of [...inf] as the last range in their buckets.
+There's no way to represent this range for CloudWatch.
+Ideally open census would be able to track maximum (and minimum) values inside a time window so that I could use the min (or max) in the range of my buckets, rather than just assume infinity.

 # Contributing